RTEMS/rtems-docs/c_user/user_extensions.rst

 fatal_error_occurred directive.
 This extension is invoked from the fatal_error_occurred directive.

-If defined, the user’s FATAL error extension is invoked before RTEMS’ default fatal error routine is invoked and the processor is stopped.
+If defined, the user's FATAL error extension is invoked before RTEMS' default fatal error routine is invoked and the processor is stopped.
 For example, this extension could be used to pass control to a debugger when a fatal error occurs.
 This extension should not call any RTEMS directives.